-The tuition for this course is $2,850 plus a $85 non refundable application fee.
+The tuition for this course (in 2020) is $2,965 plus a $85 non refundable application fee.
 For international students, there is an additional $200 processing fee upon enrollment.
 The tuition covers all books and labs.

 Residential locations have an additional Residential Program Fee which covers the cost of room and board plus activities that take place in the evenings and on weekends.